jayzheng98/jayzheng98.github.io/_notes/PHP.md

 # Chapt.8 New Feature of PHP8
 <hr>

-**New feature 1**: JIT compiler
+**New feature 1: JIT compiler**
- - JIT (Just In Time) compiler can greatly improve the performance of PHP
+ - *JIT (Just In Time) compiler can greatly improve the performance of PHP*
- - JIT compiler will be integrated into PHP as an extension.
-The "Opcache extension" is used to directly convert some *opcodes* into *cpu instructions* at runtime
+ - *JIT compiler will be integrated into PHP as an extension.
+The "Opcache extension" is used to directly convert some* opcodes *into* cpu instructions *at runtime*
- - JIT is valid only when "Opcache" is enabled
+ - *JIT is valid only when "Opcache" is enabled*

-**New feature 2**: You can assign variables with default values when calling functions
+**New feature 2: You can assign variables with default values when calling functions**
- - PHP7
+ - *PHP7*

 ```php
 function test($a,$b=0,$c=0,$d=0){